Nighttime Stereo Depth Estimation using Joint Translation-Stereo Learning: Light Effects and Uninformative Regions: Experiments

-For comparison, we have the following baselines: 1) `PSMNet(O$_\text{D}$)' , PSMNet~\cite{chang2018pyramid} generalized on the Oxford daytime data (as discussed above).
-2) `CycleGAN + PSMNet(O$_\text{D}$)', CycleGAN~\cite{zhu2017unpaired} to translate the Oxford nighttime images into daytime images, which are then used on `PSMNet(O$_\text{D}$)'.
+For comparison, we have the following baselines: 1) `PSMNet(O$_\text{D}$)' , PSMNet~\cite{chang2018pyramid} finetuned on the Oxford day data (as discussed above).
+2) `CycleGAN + PSMNet(O$_\text{D}$)', CycleGAN~\cite{zhu2017unpaired} to translate the Oxford night images into day images, which are then used with `PSMNet(O$_\text{D}$)'.
 3) `PSMNet(S$_\text{N}$)'.
-And, 4) Joint Structure-Stereo~\cite{sharma2018into}, a state-of-the-art method for nighttime stereo vision.
-Quantitative results are shown in Table.~\ref{table_2_oxford_results}.
+4) `PSMNet(O$_\text{D}$-LL)' where we finetune PSMNet on the synthetic low-light Oxford data which is created by randomly lowering the contrast of the Oxford day images to $2\!-\!4$\% of their original contrast, and then adding random Gaussian noise to them.
+And, 5) Joint-SS~\cite{sharma2018into}, a state-of-the-art method for night stereo vision.
+Quantitative results are shown in Table ~\ref{table_2_oxford_results}.
 Qualitative comparisons are shown in Fig.~\ref{figure_oxford_results}.